Phoenix, Arizona, USA

 Overview - Phoenix

-Phoenix's rapid transit network consists of a single light rail service.
+Phoenix's rapid transit network consists of two light rail services.
+It also has a modern streetcar service.

 Valley Metro

-Opened 2008, Valley Metro consists of a single light rail service that serves the cities of the Valley of the Sun, including Phoenix, Tempe, and Mesa, Arizona.
+Opened 2008, Valley Metro consists of two light rail services that serve the cities of the Valley of the Sun, including Phoenix, Tempe, and Mesa, Arizona, as well as a modern streetcar in Tempe.

-Valley Metro Rail is a 42 km light rail service on an L-shaped alignment, running from Phoenix Arizona in the west to Mesa via Tempe in the east and serving 38 stations (5 of which have separate platforms in downtown Phoenix).
+The Valley Metro Rail A Line is a light rail service on an east-west alignment, running from the Downtown Phoenix Hub in the west to Gilbert Rd in the east via Tempe, and serving 23 stations (4 of which have separate platforms in downtown Phoenix).

 Service | M-F Midday | M-F Rush | Sat. | Sun. | Notes |